henrylaynesa/henrylaynesa.github.io/projects/index.md

 permalink: /projects/
 ---

 Here are the projects I've worked on!
+I'm still working on some interesting stuff so stay tuned!

 <ul>
   {% for post in site.categories.projects %}